Our Direct Investment option offers eligible members much more control and freedom over their super savings than ever before.

 |Vanguard Australian Government Bond Index||VGB|

-The CTA is a holding account used to transfer money between the Direct Investment option and your other Media Super investment options.
-Your CTA must have a minimum balance of $500.
+The Cash Hub is a holding account used to transfer money between the Direct Investment option and your other Media Super investment options.
+Your Cash Hub must have a minimum balance of $500.

 For more detailed information on the Direct Investment option, read the Direct Investment Guide.